For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 NEOTROPIC CORMORANT (Phalacrocorax brasilianus)

-MAGELLANIC CORMORANT (Phalacrocorax magellanicus) [N]
+MAGELLANIC CORMORANT (Phalacrocorax magellanicus) – Formerly known as the Rock Shag.
+[N]

 These two squabbling male Upland Geese hardly got the attention of the nesting Gentoo Penguins behind them on one of the many islets in the Beagle Channel.
 (Photo by guide Dave Stejskal)